-The goal of the Career Development Program in the Mayo Clinic Brain Cancer SPORE Grant is to train investigators beginning their careers in translational, multidisciplinary research studies of gliomas and other primary brain tumors and to help them demonstrate clear potential to become independent translational researchers.
+The Career Development Program within the Mayo Clinic Brain Cancer SPORE trains investigators beginning their careers in translational, multidisciplinary research studies of gliomas and other primary brain tumors and helps them demonstrate clear potential to become independent translational researchers.

 The Career Development Program focuses on: